You're Not You: Plot

-Bec and Kate have a couple of adventures, including going to a club, meeting another couple where the wife has ALS and trying "herbal therapy."
+Bec and Kate have a couple of adventures, including going to a club, meeting another couple where the wife Marilyn has ALS and trying "herbal therapy."
 They eventually go to a party for Kate's friend's daughter.
-Kate asks to hold the baby, but has a coughing fit and almost drops the baby.
-While Bec is taking care of Kate inside, Evan appears and Kate has Bec tell him her true motivation for leaving, that it was a result of him making her feel invisible.
+Kate asks to hold the baby, but has a coughing fit and almost drops her.

+While Bec is taking care of Kate inside, Evan appears so Kate has Bec tell him her true motivation for leaving, that it was a result of him making her feel invisible.
 The wife from the couple they met earlier has a complication due to her condition and is hospitalized.
-It scares Kate when she sees what happens eventually to ALS patients.
+It scares Kate to see first-hand what eventually happens to all ALS patients.

 Bec briefly talks to Kate's "best friends" who ask her to tell Kate that they love, miss and are there for her.
 Evan visits the house again, but Kate and Bec turn him away again.
-Bec's parents visit for Christmas and a conversation with her Mom, heard by Kate, causes Kate to fire Bec because she believes that her illness is ruining Bec's life just like it did with Evan.
+Bec's parents visit for Christmas and a conversation with her Mom, overheard by Kate, causes her to fire Bec as she believes her illness is ruining Bec's life just like it did with Evan.

 Kate goes to her parents' house and attends a Christmas party with Evan, hinting that they are together again.
-Eventually, Bec receives news that Marilyn, the other ALS patient they met, has died.
+Eventually, Bec receives news that Marilyn has died.
 She drops off a letter with Evan for Kate that Marilyn sent to some of her friends.

-Kate becomes hospitalized shortly after and it is discovered that Bec was given medical authority over Kate.
+Kate becomes hospitalized shortly after and it is discovered that Bec was given medical authority over her.
 Even though Kate's mother begs her to put Kate on a ventilator, Bec refuses and instead takes her home with Evan.
 Bec helps Kate play her favorite Chopin piece on the piano again.

-After Evan professes his love for her, Kate and Bec lie in bed, where Kate makes Bec promise not to call for help tonight and to find someone for herself who can see her.
+After Evan professes his love for her, Kate and Bec lie in bed, where Kate makes her promise not to call for help tonight and to find someone for herself who can see her.
 Bec agrees, on the condition that Kate promises to accept a compliment.
-And Bec thanks her for the Manolos they shared, teaching her how to cook, and letting her experience this with Kate and not letting her mess up this job.
+So, Bec thanks her for the Manolos they shared, teaching her how to cook, and letting her experience this with Kate and not letting her mess up this job.

 Kate dies that night and Bec, unable to stay in the other room, holds her while she takes her last breaths.
 The movie ends with Bec finally meeting with Will, a nice boy who has been pursuing her, and performing at the club without suffering from stage fright.

 Cast

 Release

-The film was distributed in North America by Entertainment One Films and released on October 10, 2014 in limited release, grossing $11,486 from 5 screens.
+The film was distributed in North America by Entertainment One Films and released on October 10, 2014, in limited release, grossing $11,486 from 5 screens.
 It was released on DVD on April 13, 2015.

 The film opened in Italy on August 27, 2015, debuting in fifth place with a total gross of $153,892 in its opening weekend.

 The film grossed $11,486 during its limited release, and $894,964 worldwide.